suncoast-devs/handbook/curriculum/fundamentals/modules/javascript/_old/warm-ups/dice-roller.md

 ## Explorer

-Create a simple page that had a button, and when the user clicks it, it displays a random number between 1 and 6.
+Create a React app that has a button, and when the user clicks it, it displays a random number between 1 and 6.

 ## Adventure